-In this article, I will primarily focus on explaining the central terms in relation to real life implementations and business value – I am not in pursuit of academic truth on these terms:
+In this article, I will primarily focus on explaining the central terms in relation to real-life implementations and business value.
+I am not in pursuit of academic truth on these terms:

+Machine Learning provides computers with the ability to continuing learning without being pre-programmed after a manual.
+Machine Learning is algorithms that learn from data and create foresight based on this data.
 A simple example of how it can be used: Building a model, that can predict customer demand by understanding the correlation between sales numbers from a store correlated with historical weather data and local events happening in the area.
 I can recommend this link, which gives a visual explanation of a specific Machine Learning example.

 Artificial Intelligence is when machines work “intelligently”.
 The intelligence emerges from a business point of view when machines – based on information – are able to make decisions, which maximizes the chances of success in a given topic.
 By the use of Machine Learning, Artificial Intelligence is able to use learning from a data set to solve problems and give relevant recommendations.
 If we continue the example from above, we can use the learning about the correlation between weather, local events and sales numbers to create a fully automated system, that decides upon the daily supply shipped to a given store.

-Visual Recognition applies a pattern recognition that makes it possible to identify what is in a given photo/video.
+Visual Recognition applies pattern recognition that makes it possible to identify what is in a given photo/video.
 Based on this, the technology can come up with recommendations or even make decisions.
 Try the technology here.

 A good commercial example is the company ”The Hunt”.
 The business idea is simple: take a photo of a piece of clothing – e.g. a pair of shoes – and the service will help you track down all stores that sell the product or likewise products.
 Learn more here and click here to try it yourself.